Mice and Rat Control Treatments

 Exterior inspections focus on looking for mice, their nests, rub marks, and droppings in and around vents, pipe chases, mulch and landscaping, and wood piles.
 If we see any signs of a mouse infestation on the exterior of your home, we’ll point out conditions that are favorable to mice.

-U.S. Pest Mice Treatment
+U.S. Pest Mice and Rat Treatment

 After completing our thorough inspection—which involves moving items and furniture to look for areas of concern—we will seal up entry points that are a quarter of an inch thick.
 We will also patch holes around pipe chases, which are common points of mouse activity.